Normal Wear and Tear (New York) — What Landlords Cannot Charge You For

 What Counts as Normal Wear and Tear?

-Normal wear and tear is the expected aging that happens when someone lives in a place.
+Normal wear and tear is the expected aging that happens when someone actually lives in a place.

 Even if you took reasonable care of the unit, things change over time.